Last Updated on May 27, 2025 by vanessa sequeira

 A semiconductor is a tiny chip that gives life to electronic devices.
 It manages the flow of electricity in electronic products like smartphones, computers, electric vehicles, medical equipment and gaming hardware.
 Semiconductors are used in consumer electronics like ACs, rice cookers, CPUs, and commercial devices such as ATMs, trains, and other infrastructures.

 These are also used in Electric Vehicles (EVs).
 And you need not one, but hundreds of chips to make a standard EV.
-The advancements in artificial intelligence (AI), the Internet of Things (IoT), and other forms of technology have shot semiconductor demand worldwide.
+The advancements in artificial intelligence (AI), the Internet of Things (IoT), and other forms of technology have short semiconductor demand worldwide.
 However, the supply chain constraints and global shortage have put the semiconductor industry under immense stress lately.

 What are Semiconductor Stocks?